ku-awdc/EVI/README.md

 ## Troubleshooting

-In case an error during downloading occur try the following
+In case an error during download occur try the following

     Lefteri add your solution